-Parenting is a tough job, and for more than 30 years we at Parenting Press have been creating materials to make the job easier for parents, caregivers, counselors, teachers, and child care professionals.
-This advertising-free web site offers concrete information and practical skills you can use immediately, and we’re always adding to it, so bookmark our URL and come back often.
-As one site visitor exclaimed,
+Parenting is a tough job, and for more than 35 years we at Parenting Press have been creating materials to make the job easier for parents, caregivers, counselors, teachers, and child care professionals.

 Founded to publish parenting books that are respectful of both children and parents, that recognize that families have different values and styles, Parenting Press now provides:

 - Twitter.com/parentingpress with quick updates on authors and their presentations

 - Facebook with even more information on authors, media appearances, and new books

 - Pinterest with information on books about feelings, special needs and parenting